falcosecurity/falco-website/content/en/docs/install-operate/running/index.md

 #### Privileged

-The modern BPF is shipped into Falco so the `falco-no-driver` image is enough.
+The modern eBPF is bundled into Falco therefore the `falco-no-driver` image is enough.
 This allows you to run Falco without dependencies, just the following command:

 ```bash
 docker run --rm -i -t \